girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 9/Testing in React.md

 ## Benefits of the Testing

-- Testing helps developers catch errors and faulty conclusions before they make any major impact.
+- Testing helps developers ensure that the React application will work as expected and intended for the users.
+It is a very cost-effective procedure as any bug caught in the earlier stages of development requires less amount to fix.
-- Logging plays an important role in testing any application.It helps to describe events that have occurred while running the React App .
+- Logging plays an important role in testing any application.
+It helps to describe events that have occurred while running the React App to help in debugging.
 - Code Reviews benefit the testing procedure to promote best programming practices and thereby help to prepare code for production.
-- Testing is done to ensure that your app will work as intended for your end users.
-Having tests will make your app more robust and less error prone.
-It is a way to verify that the code is doing what the developers intended.
+- Testing makes the app robust and less error prone by catching errors and faulty conclusions before they make any major impact post deployment.
+- It ensures that the app is reliable, secure and is a high-performing one thereby increasing customer satisfaction.

 ## References